unicode-cookbook/cookbook/README.md

 ## Update

-The Unicode Cookbook for Linguists has been accepted for publication in the [!Translation and Multilingual Natural Language Processing](http://langsci-press.org/catalog/series/tmnlp) series by [!Language Science Press](http://langsci-press.org/).
+The Unicode Cookbook for Linguists has been accepted for publication in the [Translation and Multilingual Natural Language Processing](http://langsci-press.org/catalog/series/tmnlp) series by [Language Science Press](http://langsci-press.org/).

 ## About the cookbook